mdancho84/mdancho84.github.io/_drafts/how-to-replicate-excel-s-secondary-y-axis-plot-in-r.md

 # Make a dual-axis plot

-Here's an Excel File you're going to make in this tutorial from R. 👇
+Here's the dual-axis plot you're going to make in this tutorial from R. 👇

 ![](/assets/dual_axis_raw.jpg)

+# When do you need a dual-axis plot?

+You might not know when to use a dual-axis plot.
+I used these all the time for presentations to leadership.
+Here's when I use dual-axis plots most commonly:

+* When I want to **compare two variables** (Like Sales measured in dollars $ and Profit Margin measured in percentage %)
+* The two variables are on **different scales** (commonly one might be a percentage and the other is a dollar value or quantity in units)

 <br>